 On January 15, 1908, Alpha Kappa Alpha Sorority, Incorporated was founded on the campus of Howard University in Washington, D.C.
-We are the oldest Greek-lettered organization established by African-American college-educated women, and our continuous mission has been “service to all mankind” for over 112 years.
-With the leadership of our international president, Glenda Baskin Glover, we have embraced the 2018-2022 theme of “Exemplifying Excellence through Sustainable Service” as we continue the legacy and vision of our founders.
-We are also guided by the leadership of Mitzi Dease Paige, our South Eastern Regional Director.
+We are the oldest Greek-lettered organization established by African-American college-educated women, and our continuous mission has been “service to all mankind” for over 114 years.
+With the leadership of our international president, Danette Anthony Reed, we have embraced the 2022-2026 theme of “Soaring to Greater Heights of Sisterhood and Service” as we continue the legacy and vision of our founders.
+We are also guided by the leadership of Dr. Tracy Adams Morant, our South Eastern Regional Director.

 The goals of the Theta Sigma Omega chapter are one of Service, Leadership, and Scholarship (SLS).
 The main objectives of SLS is to provide Hattiesburg and our global communities with quality community outreach and involvement, building and nurturing the next generation of leaders, and supporting educational scholarship opportunities for our children.